 The article’s solution or answer has been confirmed in practice by a client or Pitney Bowes agent.

-Using the Pitney Bowes Reserve Account (FDIC Insured)
+Using the Pitney Bowes Reserve Account for Postage Funding

-A Reserve Account (FDIC Insured) is a prepaid deposit account used to fund postage for your meter, permit, and mailhouse.
+The Reserve Account (FDIC Insured) is a prepaid deposit account to pay for postage for your meter, permit, and mailhouse.
 Funds are held in an FDIC-insured account at The Pitney Bowes Bank, Inc., and earn interest in the form of postage credits based on the average daily balance.

 - Mail your check with the Reserve Account Deposit Coupon.

 - Use our Scheduled Pay option to arrange electronic deposits at set intervals (monthly, weekly, semi-monthly), or when the balance reaches a minimum threshold you define.
-Learn how to set up recurring Reserve Account deposits.
+Set up recurring Reserve Account deposits.

 - Add funds directly into your account with ACH & Fed Wire Reserve Account Deposits.